-El Horcón is a Silver-Gold exploration project is situated 50 kilometres north of the city of Leon (Guanajuato State), in the state of Jalisco, Mexico, approximately 470km northwest of Mexico City.
+El Horcón is a Gold-silver-zinc-lead exploration project situated 50 kilometres north of the city of Leon (Guanajuato State), in the state of Jalisco, Mexico, approximately 470km northwest of Mexico City.
+More importantly, it is approximately 100 kilometres by road and within trucking distance to Great Panther’s Cata processing plant in Guanajuato.

 NI 43-101 Technical Report on the El HorcónGuanajuato, Mexico | February 20, 2017